getplaybook/Playbook-Android-SDK/README.md

 #### 4. Initialize PlaybookSDK

+Here you'll need 3 critical information - your SDK Token, an ID for your user (given by you) and the user group(s) the user belongs to.
 Initialize Playbook SDK with your settings information and open the Playbook Activitiy:

 ```kotlin